Policies and Procedures

 - Obtain the appropriate instructor’s signature and the department chair’s signature.

-- Present the completed challenge form to Student Affairs during the add/drop period for the term and pay the $10 per course, non-refundable challenge fee plus any other fees associated with the examination.
+- Present the completed challenge form to Student Services during the add/drop period for the term and pay the $10 per course, non-refundable challenge fee plus any other fees associated with the examination.

-- Complete the challenge examination prior to the end of the add/drop period for that term, at a time that is mutually agreed upon with the instructor.
+- Complete the challenge examination within the term in which the course is offered, at a time that is mutually agreed upon with the instructor.
 Students successfully passing the challenge exam must register for the class and pay the appropriate tuition.

 Note: Students may not challenge a course a second time.

-Challenged courses are not financial aid eligible and are not considered part of the residency requirements for degrees, diplomas, or certificates, nor are they considered in determining full-time status or eligibility for student benefits.
+Challenged courses are not financial aid eligible and are not considered part of the residency requirements for degrees, diplomas, or certificates nor are they considered in determining full-time status or eligibility for student benefits.
 After successfully passing the challenge exam and paying the appropriate tuition, registration for the class can be completed.
 The instructor will record the grade (A, B, C or P) on the regular end-of-term grade sheet.
 Failure to pass the exam will result in no grade being recorded.
+A course may not be challenged a second time.
 A course may not be challenged in which a grade has been received, nor may a lower level course be challenged.
-For example, WRI 095 may not be challenged after completion of WRI 121.
+For example, WRI 095 may not be challenged after completion of WRI 121 .
 Furthermore, some courses may not be challenged for any reason.
-A list of these courses is available at Student Affairs.
+A list of these courses is available at Student Services.
 Alternative challenge procedures exist for current high school students and are identified in the Academic Policy Handbook, located in the LRC.